realparmesan/doggo-breading-site/content/english/pages/terms-and-conditions.md

 ## 6. Limitation of Liability

-6.1. **Disclaimer**: Mahia Pups makes no warranties or representations about the accuracy or completeness of the content on the website.
+6.1. **Disclaimer**: Kabana Kennels makes no warranties or representations about the accuracy or completeness of the content on the website.

-6.2. **Limitation of Liability**: Mahia Pups is not liable for any direct, indirect, incidental, consequential, or punitive damages arising out of your use of the website.
+6.2. **Limitation of Liability**: Kabana Kennels is not liable for any direct, indirect, incidental, consequential, or punitive damages arising out of your use of the website.

 ## 7. Changes to Terms and Conditions